any-block/any-block/docs/README.md

 ## What's AnyBlock?

-- A parsing and rendering module/plugin for Markdown extensions (**Obsidian plugin, Markdown-it plugin, Online App, Vuepress plugin**)
+- A module/plugin for parsing and rendering highly versatile Markdown extensions.
+  (**Obsidian plugin, Markdown-it plugin, Vuepress plugin, CodeMirror plugin, Online App**)
 - Feature: You can flexibility to create a 'Block' by many means.
 It also provides many useful features, like `list to table` and so on
 - Feature (detail): You can select a section by list/heading/table/quote/codeBlock/markdown-it-container(`:::`), and trun into table/tabs/dir/card/column/mindmap/markmap/mermaid/PlantUML/timeLine/jsonChart/nodeTree and more